Garden Hours April 1-September 30: 6:00am-10:00pm

 October 1-March 31: 6:00am-6:00pm

 Entrance Fees Admission is free to all from the day after Labor Day through the month of February.
-A $4 admission fee is charged between 10:00am-6:00pm, Thursday through Monday, March through Labor Day.
-Effective March 1, 2014, the admission fee will be charged Wednesday through Sunday.
+A $4 admission fee is charged between 10:00am-6:00pm, Wednesday through Monday, March through Labor Day.
 Admission is free for children under 12 and Friends of Crystal Springs Rhododendron Garden.
 On the weekends, some areas may have limited accessibility due to special events.
 Feel free to call ahead.

 All events, including photographic sessions, must be scheduled through the Crystal Springs Rhododendron Garden Event Coordinator, Rachael Moloney.
 Only one photographic session will be scheduled at a time.
 Fees are calculated based on size of group and hours reserved.
 For additional information, email email@example.com or call 503-975-6743.
 Visit our event website.